 This free, non-technical course is taught by Andrew Ng, former Stanford Computer Science professor and leader in both the online education (he co-founded Coursera) and the AI movement.
 The course is designed “for everyone” and will give you a broad understanding of common AI terms and gain a realistic understanding of what AI can and can’t do.

 105. Google AI

 Get Google’s free training on machine learning.
 Even if you’re a total tech beginner, you can start getting up to speed.
-Try tutorials, free guides, and more.
+Google AI sorts free tutorials, guides, and more by skill level.